2mac/mcmackins.org/articles/simple-life.md

 mind off of the day before bed.
 Maybe I'll start reading instead.

 I encourage you also to go on more walks if you aren't very active already.
-It's really a treat to take in the environment at a liesurely pace without being bothered by technology.
+It's really a treat to take in the environment at a leisurely pace without being bothered by technology.

 I realize this kind of sounds like when old people go on about how much better